Double child killer Colin Pitchfork to stay in prison, Parole Board rules

 He was released in September 2021 but recalled to prison two months later for breaching his licence when he approached a lone woman while litter-picking.

-The decision was blocked by the Justice Secretary, Alex Chalk, who in July ordered the decision to release him be reviewed.
+The decision was blocked by Justice Secretary Alex Chalk, who in July ordered the decision to release him be reviewed.

 Pitchfork, who was 27 when he was jailed, had his case reviewed on October 2 and 3, and November 6, where he was aged 63.